comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__order_line_details %}

-Detials on the type of order line.
+Details on the type of order line.
 Such as plus price dish, thrifty dish, groceries, mealbox etc.

 {% enddocs %}